Synthxyl704/C3-Exposition/Working with C3 projects/Project initialization.md

 ```
 c3c init C3_Project
 ```
-And you should see something like `Project 'C3_Project' created.` signalling the confirmation of the project directory initialization, good job!. <br>
+And you should see something like `Project 'C3_Project' created.` indicing/signalling the confirmation of the project directory initialization. <br>
 <br>
 Now, we will `cd` (Change the Directory) into the project with the following command:
 ```